dfsq/json-server-init/README.md

 Prompt for collection name and number of rows render something like this:

 ```
-> Collection name and number of rows, 5 if omited (ex: posts 10):
+> Collection name and number of rows, 5 if omitted (ex: posts 10):
 ```

 Valid input would be a new collection name with optional number separated by space indicating how many rows to generate for this collection.
 For example, `users 10` will generate collection "users" with 10 records in it, `sesstions` will result into collection "sessions" with default 5 records, etc.